 During family devotions, we need to teach our children how to pray.
 We can use a model like the Lord’s Prayer.
 We can also use formulas like the A.C.T.S.
 Prayer to help us as a family, not just pray for our wants, but to have a well-rounded prayer life.

-Check out: How to Use the Simple ACTS Prayer Method
+Check out: Simple 4 Step ACTS Prayer Method for Kids [Free Printable]

 Praying together as a family builds our intimacy and trust.
 We want to create a family culture in which we pray for guidance and reconciliation.
 We want our children to have their default be to pray about a situation.
 They are only going to learn to do that if we model it for them.